zakk0610/riscv-elf-psabi-doc/riscv-elf.md

 be passed on the stack (i.e. the last argument register may be left unused due to the aligned register pair rule).

+The half precision floating-point value are converted to double for unprototyped and variadic functions.

+The half precision floating-point value can be passed as function argument and returned by a function.

 Values are returned in the same manner as a first named argument of the same type would be passed.
 If such an argument would have been passed by reference, the caller allocates memory for the return value, and passes the address as an implicit first parameter.

 The stack grows downwards (towards lower addresses) and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry.